datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 which is based on JSON Schema: a vocabulary that allows you to annotate and validate JSON documents.

 The implication is that you will have to format your metadata objects to conform to this standard.
-At the core of this standard are the concepts of a dataset and a file, which shouldn't be suprising to anyone working with data: we have a set of files organized in some kind of hierarchy, and sets of files are often delineated from other sets of files - here we call this delineation a *dataset*.
+At the core of this standard are the concepts of a dataset and a file, which shouldn't be surprising to anyone working with data: we have a set of files organized in some kind of hierarchy, and sets of files are often delineated from other sets of files - here we call this delineation a *dataset*.